ekin651/Leaflet-Challenge/README.md

    Create a map using Leaflet that plots all of the earthquakes from your data set based on their longitude and latitude.

-   * Your data markers should reflect the magnitude of the earthquake in their size and color.
+   * Data markers should reflect the magnitude of the earthquake in their size and color.
 Earthquakes with higher magnitudes should appear larger and darker in color.

    * Include popups that provide additional information about the earthquake when a marker is clicked.

-   * Create a legend that will provide context for your map data.
+   * Create a legend that will provide context for mymap data.

-   * Your visualization should look something like the map above.
+   * My visualization should look something like the map above.

 - - -